By Sharon Stickell and Rob Capp

 These all-purpose roses generally grow to between 2 and 4 feet and bloom in clusters.
 Most bloom continuously from spring – frost.
 These are generally more disease resistant than other roses and can be used in borders, containers or in hedges.

 These roses are similar to the Floribunda, but taller, and can reach about 6 feet in height.
 These vigorous bloomers produce clustered flowers at the end of each stem throughout the growing season.
 They work well in the back of a flower border or as a hedge.

-These roses produce single blooms at the end of their stems, making them ideal for use as a cut flower.
+Producing single blooms at the end of their stems, these are the ideal to use as a cut flower.
 They can be used as a specimen plant or in a border or garden bed.
 These typically involve a little more care than other rose plants but produce the most magnificent flowers.
 They typically reach anywhere from 2 feet to 5 feet in height.

 These specimen plants are generally grafted onto a tall rose trunk of hybrid tea quality and used as an accent plant growing in a container.
 They are more susceptible to winter damage since they have been grafted.